softwaregroup-bg/ut-webpack/README.md

 Use `npm run start` to start the development server with hot reload enabled.

 Use `npm run build` to build the production front end.
+Rebuild.

 ## Configuration